-Also, you will see some real-life examples of cross-sections such as a tree after it has been cut, shows a ring shape.
-So, we can say this method helps to see a small portion of anything which is big.
+Also, you will see some real-life examples of cross-sections such as a tree after it has been cut, which shows a ring shape.
+If we cut a cubical box by a plane parallel to its base, then we obtain a square.

 In Geometry, the cross-section is defined as the shape obtained by the intersection of solid by a plane.
 The cross-section of three-dimensional shape is a two-dimensional geometric shape.
 In other words, the shape obtained by cutting a solid parallel to the base is known as a cross-section.